maliMirkec/personal-website/source/services/index.md

 ---
 title: Services
 date: 2017-08-03 09:34:48
+description: I've been working with web technologies since 2011.
+During this period, I've learned a lot.
+Here's the list of services that I could offer you.
 ---

 I've been working with web technologies since 2011.
 During this period, I've learned a lot.
 Here's the list of services that I could offer you.